 • Theft is punishable by amputation of the right hand (above).

-Muslims' aspired Sharia-ruled state is Saudi Arabia, the birthplace of Muhammad.
-It has no legal code other than the Sharia, which is enforced without mercy (see Sharia law in Saudi Arabia).
-But the Sharia law is also used in full or in part, nationally or regionally in:
+Muslims' aspired Sharia state is Saudi Arabia, the birthplace of Muhammad that has no legal code other than the Sharia and enforces it without mercy (see Sharia law in Saudi Arabia).
+But as detailed herewith, the Sharia law is also used in full or in part, nationally or regionally in: